I’ve pretty much unsubscribed from most email lists.

 What might you be doing wrong…

-You’re Trying to Please Everybody
+1. You Are Trying to Please Everybody

 Whenever you write a post or add a page to your website, you’ll typically get one of three reactions: